piano35-edb/barman-docs-rewrite/docs/configuring/configuration_files.md

 ## Overrides

-Barman implements the **convention over configuration** design paradigm, which attempts to reduce the number of options that you are required to configure without losing flexibility.
-Therefore, some server options can be defined at global level and overridden at server level, allowing users to specify a generic behavior and refine it for one or more servers.
+Barman implements the **convention over configuration** design paradigm, which attempts to reduce the number of options that you're required to configure, without losing flexibility.
+Some server options can be defined at global level and overridden at server level, allowing you to specify a generic behavior and refine it for one or more servers.
 These options have a global/server scope.